 - Tracking progress through data which measures the health of older adults in our community.

 The Elder Health Leadership Team meets regularly and community participation is welcomed.
 Meeting times and locations may vary.
-To attend, please get details from a staff contact person.
+To attend, please confirm the meeting time and location with a staff contact person.

 Obesity, Diabetes, and Heart Disease

 The Elder Health Leadership Team seeks to improve the health of older adults in our community by promoting good nutrition and physical activity.
 Our ultimate goal is to reduce the chronic diseases and disease risk factors of Obesity, Diabetes, and Heart Disease among this age group.
 Team members are currently working on stroke awareness.
 Call 9-1-1 at the first signs of a stroke: face drooping, sudden, one-sided weakness of arm or leg, speech difficulty, sudden severe headache, or sudden trouble seeing in one or both eyes.

 The Team strives to work with other local organizations and agencies as much as possible, and coordinates with our Chronic Disease Prevention & Intervention Leadership Team.

 Immunization greatly reduces illness and deaths due to influenza.
 With the aging of our population, more adults will be at risk for this major cause of illness and death.
 Influenza vaccines are covered by Medicare, so immunizing more older adults is possible.
 This Action Team, a sub-group of the Elder Health Leadership Team, is working on strategies to help Carroll County meet the Healthy People 2020 objective that 90% of non-institutionalized adults aged 65 and older are vaccinated every year against influenza.

 The Partnership annually recognizes the outstanding achievements of groups and individuals who make our community of Carroll County a healthier place to live.
 If you know of person or organization deserving recognition, please consider nominating them for one of our Awards.